x-vin/covidcures/docs/src/allopathic.md

 ## 7. Dr. Shankara Chetty's 8th Day Therapy

 ### Objective:
-Mitigation of active infection
+Mitigation of active infection.

 ### System:
-Repurposed allopathy
+Repurposed allopathy.

 ### Can be used alongside other allopathic treatments:
-Only at a competent doctor's discretion
+Only at a competent doctor's discretion.

 ### Status of authorisation:
 With ample anecdotal evidence from clinical practice, the 8th Day Therapy strategy has informed and been assimilated into other effective protocols for Covid worldwide.